Group Land BuysThis page last updated: 6 November 2020

 Stage 3.
-The recently-listed 5% share of FH3 has sold.
 There are currently no shares of FH3 for sale.

 Fruit Haven 4

 Stage 1.
-(The owner recently contacted us and is willing to sell for half his previous price.)
 This is a group buy opportunity of a 23.5-hectare lot, also next to Fruit Haven.
 This lot is riverfront, closer to the road and civilization, and more ideal for people who are older, have children, or have other accessibility issues.
-Send an email to the address above with more info.
-Click here to see some pictures of the FH4 property.
+Or simply for those who don't want to be out in the boonies.
+Click here for more information.

 See: Area Map